 From selfies, to being photographed at a friend’s wedding or even your own wedding, we’ve all been in front of a camera at some point or another.
 And, if you've recently looked at a photo of yourself and thought you were not photogenic, then this is the blog post for you.

-If you know that you’re going to be in front of the camera at any point in the future, follow some of our simple tips on how to be photogenic in photos.
+If you know that you’re going to be in front of the camera at any point in the future, follow some of our simple tips on how to look good in photos.

 1. Get to Know Your Face